bbawj/note-vault/Notes/IO Subsystem.md

 ![](https://i.imgur.com/5Y5N0mC.png)
 ## I/O Hardware
 The hardware communication between I/O devices and the CPU is done through the [signal chain subsystem](Notes/Signal%20Chain%20Subsystem.md).
+### Memory Mapped IO
+Memory-mapped I/O uses the same address space to address both main memory and I/O devices.
+The memory and registers of the I/O devices are mapped to address values, so a memory address may refer to either a portion of physical RAM or to memory and registers of the I/O device.
+For example, accessing the VGA text buffer through the memory address 0xb8000.
+This address is not mapped to RAM but to some memory on the VGA device.
+### Port Mapped IO
+Port-mapped I/O uses a separate I/O bus for communication.
+Each connected peripheral has one or more port numbers.
+To communicate with such an I/O port, there are special CPU instructions called in and out, which take a port number and a data byte
 ## Kernel I/O Subsystem
 - Device drivers are the only aspects which interface directly with the hardware.
 - This layering system allows devices to be added and removed without having to change the kernel